jovanbulck/jsh/README.md

 The following grammar is currently supported.
 Note that aliases are currenly only a hack...

+alias               // alias is a symbolic link to a comd; no expr or cmd...

 ```
  input  :=    expr

- expr   :=    <space>expr         // expr is a logical combination
+ expr   :=    <space>expr         // expr is a logical combination of cmds
               expr<space>
               expr #comment
               (expr)